eric-himburg/School_District_Analysis/README.md

 ![screenshot of the final district summary](screenshots/district_summary_final.png)

 * Affect on School Summary - of the fifteen schools evaluated, only the data of Thomas High School was affected.
 This makes sense as it was the only school where numbers were deleted.
-Specifically, the average math and reading scores changed slightly, lowering a little bit.
+Specifically, the average math and reading scores changed slightly, one lowering and one raising a little bit, respectively.
 The screenshots below show the initial and final school summaries and how no other school besided Thomas High School was affected.

 ![screenshot of the initial school summary](screenshots/school_summary_initial.png)